 You could moisturize your skin religiously, yet somehow it still happens—that dryness around the nose pops up to sabotage an otherwise hydrated complexion.
-Why exactly does this happen and why, in particular, around the nose?
-Put simply the nose is the part of the face that juts out the most, says Purvisha Patel, MD, a Tennessee board-certified dermatologist and founder of Visha Skincare.
+Why exactly does this happen and why, in particular, does it show up around the nose?
+Put simply, the nose is the part of the face that juts out the most, says Purvisha Patel, MD, a board-certified dermatologist and founder of Visha Skincare.

-“Our noses are the first way air enters the body,” Dr. Patel explains, adding “the inside skin or mucous membranes of the skin can be dry if the environment is dry and cold.”
-With that said here’s what could be causing the dry skin around your nose.
+“Our noses are the first way air enters the body,” she explains, adding “the inside skin or mucous membranes of the skin can be dry if the environment is dry and cold.”
+With that said, it’s not as simple as what the air around you is like—plenty of culprits can be behind the flaky, dry schnoz.
+Here are all of the reasons why you can be experiencing this localized dryness.

 What causes dry skin around the nose